Two-Year Postgraduate Programme

 MASTER OF ARTS

 The Städelschule Architecture Class' (SAC) main academic offer is its two-year, postgraduate programme leading to a Master of Arts in Architecture degree.
 The programme engages with advanced topics in architectural design through its three thematic specialisations that are offered in the second year of studies: Advanced Architectural Design (AAD), Architecture and Aesthetic Practice (AAP) and Architecture and Urban Design (AUD).
-Upon the succesful completion of the first year programme, which is common to all students and prepares them for the second, thesis year, students choose one of the three specialisations for design research and experiments as preparation for their final, individual design thesis.
+Upon the succesful completion of the first semester programme, which is common to all students and prepares them for the second, thesis year, students choose one of the three specialisations for design research and experiments as preparation for their final, individual design thesis.

 The second year culminates with the students presenting the results of their research and experiments in the form of their respective design thesis project proposal.
 The individual thesis proposals are assessed at the End-of-Year reviews by a panel consisting of invited guests and faculty members.
 The review is open to the public and has taken place for the last few years in the German Architecture Museum.